ammario/frandom/README.md

 I'm still investigating trade-offs.

-Entropy tests appear ok but I'm not a crypto-man so you use this with caution.
+Entropy tests appear ok but I'm not a crypto-man so maybe use this with caution.